A Current Perspective on Encryption Algorithms

 Any block cipher can theoretically be attacked by exhaustively trying

-size of the key.
-If an attack faster than exhaustive search is possible,
+the key.
+If an attack faster than exhaustive search is possible, then the

-then the cipher is regarded as, at least theoretically, broken.
+cipher is regarded as, at least theoretically, broken.
+Recently several

-Recently a brute force recovery of a 56-bit DES key was demonstrated
+brute force recoveries of 56-bit DES keys have been demonstrated using a

 Also since the early 90's, theoretical attacks on the DES, which are